Furton

 What is the origin and meaning of the last name Furton

-In any case, if you have a Furton in your tree, expect a nice little mystery to dig into.
+In any case, if you have a Furton in your tree, expect a little nice mystery to dig into.

 The meaning of the last name Furton, between history and linguistics